Pinterest for Business Tips

 US, UK, Australia, Canada, France, Germany, Austria and Switzerland.

-You will find them in search, the Today Tab on desktop, the Watch Tab, Browse Tab, and the top of creator profiles.
+You will find them in your home feed, search, the Today Tab on desktop, the Watch Tab, Browse Tab, and the top of the brand/creator profiles.
 Idea Pins will be displayed in this special full-screen stream view, designed to engage and inspire Pinners.

 They don’t expire after 24 hours like they do on Facebook and Instagram.
 In fact, they live forever just like all your other pins.